steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

   KodoSimulation kodoSimulator(encoder_factory.build(),
                                decoder_factory.build());

-With previous defined typedefs, we call the encoder and decoder factory to set and generate object with the defined inputs.
+With previous defined typedefs, we call the encoder and decoder factories to set and generate objects with the defined inputs.
 Then, we create the instances with ``encoder_factory.build()`` and ``decoder_factory.build()`` to call the simulation class constructor.
 This does not run the simulation as we will see, but it creates the objets called by ns-3 to perform the tasks of the transmitter